 Other than paper dolls, I like historical costume, theater, poetry, sewing, dolls, baking, history and dictionaries.
 I’m extremely interested in all forms of ephemeral printing, especially that of paper toys and novelties, the history of the book, popular theater from the 18th, 19th and early 20th century, as well as the search for a perfect cheese scone recipe.
 It is entirely possible that I became a librarian, so that I will have a good cover job when I become a super villain.

 My goals with Paper Thin Personas are to provide a diverse collection of paper dolls, keep myself amused and gain great fame and fortune.
 I know I succeed at two of these while the other remains elusive.
 The opinions expressed on this blog are those solely of the me, the author, unless I have changed my mind or don’t remember what I wrote anyway, and should not be confused with those of my employer, friends, family or pets.
-In my dreams this blog updates two or three times a week, in reality I don’t always achieve that, but everyone should have dreams.
+In my dreams this blog updates Monday through Friday, in reality I don’t always achieve that, but everyone should have dreams.

 I am a member of the Original Paper Doll Artists Guild which is a great organization.